-iv) Expected Indemnity Claim Recoveries
+iv) Expected Indemnity Claim Recoveries and Interest on Claims Recoveries

-Indemnity recoveries are only recognised once there is a reasonable expectation of the recovery being received and this is reserved at the net anticipated recovery value.
-Indemnity claim recoveries relate almost entirely to historic claims and generally relate to assignments and charges obtained against third party assets as a consequence of an underlying claim settlement.
+Indemnity recoveries and interest are only recognised once there is a reasonable expectation of the recovery being received and this is reserved at the net anticipated recovery value.
+Indemnity claim recoveries and interest relate almost entirely to historic claims and generally relate to assignments and charges obtained against third party assets as a consequence of an underlying claim settlement.
 The recovery reserves are subject to periodic review for changes in circumstances, such as changes to underlying asset values and adjustments are made if required.
+A review was undertaken during the year to assess the recoverability of the interest on claim recoveries and this resulted in a reduction in the asset of £0.3 million.